atolab/zenoh-examples/face-recog/README.md

         $ python3 load_face_db.py -d face-sig-db/tennis-db.json -e tcp/demo.zenoh.io:7447

+## Step IV -- Run the video capture component
+This component reads frames from the camera and publishes them to zenoh.

+        $ python3 capture_video.py

+For using our demo.zenoh.io do:

+        $ python3 capture_video.py -e tcp/demo.zenoh.io:7447

-## Step IV -- Run the face detection component
+## Step V -- Run the face detection component
-This component reads frames from the camera, detects faces and publishes the faces images to zenoh.
+This component subscribes to video frames from the video capture component, detects faces and publishes the faces images to zenoh.

         $ python3 detect_faces.py